 REMINDERS: NO EARLY PICK-UPS.
 SOMEONE ELSE MAY PICK UP THE PACKET FOR YOU WITH YOUR STUDENT ID.
 ANY COLLABORATION OR CONSULTING OUTSIDE SOURCES WILL RESULT IN DISQUALIFICATION FROM THE WRITE-ON COMPETITION.

 The downloadable information packet will help you prepare for the Write-On Competition.
-The document is in Adobe Acrobat format and require the Adobe Acrobat Reader to download and view
+The document is in Adobe Acrobat format and requires the Adobe Acrobat Reader to download and view.

 Loyola Law School complies with the Americans with Disabilities Act of 1990 and with Section 504 of the Rehabilitation Act of 1973 as amended.
 Specifically, we provide reasonable accommodations to meet the needs of individual students.
 If you have a temporary or permanent disability that may require reasonable accommodations during the Write-On Competition, we encourage you to request them as early as possible to enable timely implementation of any approved requests.
 Please see the Law School's policy and procedures by clicking this link: https://my.lls.edu/studentaffairs/disabilityaccommodations